EricBui0201/Sentiment_Analysis_IMDB_Review_NLP/README.md

 **2.Technique**

 In this project, I used the natural language processing (NLP) technique in order to deal with text data.

+Various tasks of text processing have been performed:
+  * Text cleaning
+  * Tokenization/Stopwords/Lemmatization,
+  * Count, weigh and convert words into vector (CounTVectorizer/TFIDF)

 For the sake of learning process, I chose three algorithms: Logistic regression, Naives Bayes and Convolutional Neural Network.